kmcnelly/Calender-App/README.md

 Important:
 Trying to create, modify or delete events as a guest will simply just ignore your request.

+To Get the Events:
+-User must submit the date

+To Modify, or Delete an event:
+-User must get the eventID by using the Get Event feature
 Citations:
 -Calendar Css style sheet borrowed from w3school.com tutorial:
 Css converts the list of dates acting as slots on the calendar into the rows and columns seen on a normal calendar